-- 3 cross border cohorts of young people training & leading on Social Action projects, targeting exclusion & encouraging peace building through joint activities.
+- Cross border cohorts of young people training & leading on Social Action projects, targeting exclusion & encouraging peace building through joint activities.

-- 6 Influencing actions & 3 cross-border, youth led participative democracy events will take place.
+- Influencing actions and cross-border, youth led participative democracy events will take place.

-- 1 online, internet regional radio & social media station will be set up & run by young people, connecting young activists with debates, live shows and topical discussions.
+- Online, internet regional radio & social media station will be set up & run by young people, connecting young activists with debates, live shows and topical discussions.